 Locking the initial kilobytes of a file onto disk cache will speed the initial flow of data to the requester.
 However, the disk cache could easily become full with locked down data if users routinely set this attribute.
 A small number of such locked files is permissible.
 NCI staff will closely monitor the use of this attribute.
 If this attribute is absolutely required by your project, please contact NCI User Services.

 To prevent user login delay, the standard startup files will be automatically, in their entirety, locked onto the disk when they are found during a weekly automated search.
 The default locked files are: .cshrc, .profile, .login, .rhosts, .logout, .history, and .sshrc/*.

 Recovery of Lost Files

 The recovery process is complex and not automatic.
-DMF does not version pre-existing files of the same name–so the recovery involves reloading an old snapshot of the DMF database and then retrieving the desired entry.
+MDSS does not version pre-existing files of the same name–so the recovery involves reloading an old snapshot of the MDSS database and then retrieving the desired entry.
 Users are requested to submit a file recovery request only for critical, irreplaceable data.

 – contact number